erfanajorlu/erfanajorlu/README.md

 -->

 <h1 align="center">Hi 👋, I'm Erfan</h1>
-<h3 align="center">Passionate full stack developer with expertise in front-end technologies like HTML, CSS, and JavaScript, and back-end technologies like Node.js and MongoDB.
+<h3 align="center">Passionate Backend developer with expertise in back-end technologies like Node.js and graphQL and MongoDB and PostgreSQL.
 Always eager to learn and take on new challenges in the tech world.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">